gorhack/tsr/README.md

 To create EB environment with Postgresql and an Application Load Balancer, run `eb create tracked-events --database.engine postgres --database.version 12.2 --elb-type application`

 The application deploys to AWS during CI/CD pipeline on the `master` branch.
 Steps below on manually deploying your local changes:
 1. build the application `./pipeline/build.sh`
 1. move the .jar in `build/libs` to `pipeline/eb` as `tsr.jar`
 1. `eb deploy tracked-events --label [name of deploy]`

-### Keycloak
+### Auth
-Testing keycloak environment deployed to EC2 at https://kc.tracked.events.
-Locally keycloak runs on port 8081 with credentials tsr:password // tsrAdmin:password.
+Currently, _TSR_ uses [Keycloak's](https://www.keycloak.org) Oauth2 and Spring Security for authentication.
+There is a testing keycloak environment deployed to EC2 at https://kc.tracked.events.
+Locally, keycloak runs within [docker](https://hub.docker.com/repository/docker/g0rak/tsr-keycloak) on port 8081 with realm credentials tsr:tsr and user credentials tsr:password /and/ tsrAdmin:password

 ### Certificate
 Route 53 for the domain alias mapping.
 Certificate Manager to create the TLS certificate.